 The history of AS8001 - Fraud & Corruption Control & why it’s changing

-The AS8001 Standard was created to provide guidance on corporate governance around fraud and corruption issues due to some large Global corporate collapses at the time.
-AS8001 was one of five Standards released to guide Boards and senior management in minimising fraud and corruption risks.
+The AS8001 Standard was one of five Standards created to provide guidance on corporate governance around fraud and corruption issues due to some large Global corporate collapses at the time.
+It was released to guide Boards and senior management in minimising fraud and corruption risks.

-Standards Australia ensures Standards are revised within ten years or withdrawn.
-As a result, all of the five Standards (excluding AS8001) were withdrawn.
-In 2008, AS8001 was revised but has not been revisited until now, undergoing a much-needed refresh.
+In 2008, AS8001 was revised but had just been revisited, undergoing a much-needed refresh.
 BDO is proud to have been part of that revision process.

-Since COVID-19 there has been a marked change in the profile of fraud and corruption across all sectors with the rationalisation to commit financial crime reaching alarming levels.
-The release of the revised Standard is timely in a COVID-19 world and will offer some useful insight and in some cases a reminder, on fraud and corruption risk across organisations.
+In recent years there’s been a marked change in the profile of fraud and corruption across all sectors with the rationalisation to commit financial crime reaching alarming levels.
+The release of the revised Standard is timely and will offer some insight and in some cases a reminder, of fraud and corruption risk across organisations.

 What are some of the more significant changes in the new AS8001?